Tilea Campaign Part 33

 … the brute finished him easily with a blade longer than the priest was tall.
 Then, even as the magical forces animating its corpse-body dissipated, the brute stamped down to crush the priest’s head under its foot, before falling itself on top of the priest.

-(Game note: I rolled to see whether its stomp attack might be used in this manner, resulting in a kind of ‘overkill’ wound.
+(Game note: In the zombie ogre’s last moment, I rolled to see whether its stomp attack might be used in this manner, resulting in a kind of ‘overkill’ wound.
 It was.
-The Remans, although here commanded by Damian (whose character of Lord Alessio of Portomaggiore) ate NPCs, as are the Undead, so as GM I like to roll on little hastily created tables sometimes just to decide between options!
-The significance is that Father Antonello, being ‘overkilled’, cannot now roll on the campaign rules recovery chart.
-He is most definitely and very dead.)
+The Remans, although here commanded by Damian (whose character of Lord Alessio of Portomaggiore) are NPCs, as are the Undead, so as GM I like to roll on little hastily created tables sometimes just to decide between options!
+The significance was that Father Antonello, being ‘overkilled’, could now roll on the campaign rules’ character recovery chart.
+He was most definitely and very dead.)

 (Game Note: The crossbowmen declared a flee action.)

-… but as they drew near the Disciplinati lurched up and onto the rubble.
-The lesser nobles thus realised that the next while would involve considerably more than merely struggling over rubble in full plate armour!
+As they drew close, the Disciplinati lurched up and onto the rubble.
+The lesser nobles now realised that crossing the rubble was going to involve considerably more difficulty than merely a struggle to climb in full plate armour!

 Biagino had willed the Disciplinati on, but at the same time he ordered the thrall upon the wall commanding the other company to come and join him.
 It was, he now acknowledged, time to leave.
-He was not willing to die attempting to hold onto Ebino.
-He had only really taken the place as a species of vengeance against Maria, but he cared nothing for it, nor had any real desire to stay.
+He was not willing to die attempting to hold on to Ebino.
+He had only really taken the place as a species of vengeance against Maria, and in truth he cared nothing for the city, nor had any real desire to remain.

-He had hurt the enemy enough, he presumed, to make them think twice about venturing any further north.
-That was enough.
-Miragliano lay to the north, a much mightier realm, once ruled by the vampire Duke Alessandro.
-He would rather take his chances there, to see if he could wrest it from whoever currently ruled – if indeed anyone.
+He satisfied himself that he had hurt the enemy enough to make them think twice about venturing any further north.
+Miragliano lay to the north, a much mightier realm, once ruled by the vampire Duke Alessandro, with greater walls and a wider moat.
+He would take his chances there – see if he could wrest it from whoever currently ruled, if indeed anyone did.
 And if the enemy chose to follow him, then he would fight again with whatever forces he could raise.
-Perhaps now that Lord Alessio’s army were further weakened, the next time would be easier, and he could finally, properly defeat them?
+Now that Lord Alessio’s army was even further weakened, surely that improved his chances of finally, properly defeating them?

 So it was that the vampire arch-priest Biagino, with his servant thrall loping behind to keep up, flew through the streets of Ebino and out through a hidden postern, leaving his bambinos to keep the enemy busy a while and so buy him time!